-• Services are prior authorized (i.e., level of care);

-• Individual is a Medicaid beneficiary and is enrolled in the waiver (i.e. CAP indicator);

-• Provider is an enrolled waiver provider;

-• Claim is not a duplicate;

-• Claim is paid per the published rates; and the participant was not institutionalized during the time covered.
-Payments are made through GDIT/NCTracks and are restricted to those coded on the correct program.
+- Services are prior authorized (i.e., level of care); - Individual is a Medicaid beneficiary and is enrolled in the waiver (i.e. CAP indicator); - Provider is an enrolled waiver provider; - Claim is not a duplicate; and - Claim is paid per the published rates; and the participant was not institutionalized during the time covered.
+Payments are made through MMIS and are restricted to those coded on the correct program.
 Claims are subject to a complete series of edits to ensure that only valid claims for eligible beneficiaries and covered services are reimbursed to enrolled providers.
 Validation that services have been provided as billed is a function of quality assurance conducted by the IT system and the case management entity.
 Additional validation that services were provided as billed is performed during case management entity and provider on-site compliance monitoring reviews, conducted by the State Medicaid Agency's Program Integrity Unit.
 Validation will also be achieved through participant's surveys by mail or by telephone; education about fraud and abuse and how to report concerns of payment integrity and quality of care.
 During enrollment and annually thereafter, each waiver participant will be provided education and information regarding financial accountability.
 In addition, post payment reviews, review of provider records and claims will also be used for validation.
+Providers subject to EVV must confirm compliance with the 21st Century Cures Act prior to claims submission.
+Billing validation is a prepayment activity.
+The provider must have evidence of an electronic visit transmitted to the MMIS prior to the adjudication of the claim.
+The visit confirms Medicaid eligibility for whom the billing was made on the date of service, the rendering provider, and the service provided was approved in the service plan.
+When an electronic visit or the EVV requirement is not confirmed in the MMIS, the claim is pended/denied.